SPIRE-GMU/NextGRadio_Sidechanel/README.md

 - **Retail/** - Traces collected from online retailers.

 Inside the RADIO Folder:
-- **Downlink/** - Traces collected from a downlink connection between the base station and UE
 - **Uplink/** - Traces collected from a uplink connection between the base station and UE
     - **5M** - iPerf test with 5M bandwidth size
     - **10M** - iPerf test with 10M bandwidth size